CW: suicidal ideation

 However, instead of mulling in the pit of despair, let me end by listing some work-related things I’ve done that I’m proud of.
 An ego-boost, if you will.
 Fellow Brits will know this is unbelievably difficult, but here goes (I’m leaving out getting a PhD, might write about that in future):

-• Moved to Japan for a post-doc, a country I hadn’t been to other than briefly the year before to meet my partner’s family.
+- Moved to Japan for a post-doc, a country I hadn’t been to other than briefly the year before to meet my partner’s family.
 Did this without being able to speak the language.
 Conducted some research despite the chaotic environment.
 Went on business trips to the US and Europe, even though going to Japan had been the first long haul flight I’d ever taken and traveling generally is anxiety-inducing.
 Worked on Japanese government-funded projects for government policy.
 Introduced the ‘Science Cafe’ format of science communication events to the country.

-• Successfully moved to different research groups and managed to do research with engineers and scientists even though I was the only sociologist in the institute.
+- Successfully moved to different research groups and managed to do research with engineers and scientists even though I was the only sociologist in the institute.
 Worked on projects that involved using qualitative research methods to explore use of prototype systems.
 Negotiated a career that led me to finally getting tenure at one of the top-ranked universities in the country.

-• Published… a few papers that I’m not completely embarrassed about:
+- Published… a few papers that I’m not completely embarrassed about:

-– In the Journal of Contemporary Religion: “Locating contemporary British Paganism as late modern culture
+– In the Journal of Contemporary Religion: “Locating contemporary British Paganism as late modern culture”

-– At CHI (a top Human-Computer Interaction conference): “Familial Collaborations in a Museum
+– At CHI (a top Human-Computer Interaction conference): “Familial Collaborations in a Museum”

-• Taught a LOT of students and seen many of them grow and develop.
+– At UBICOMP (a Ubiquitous Computing conference): “Doing Community: Co-construction of Meaning and Use with Interactive Information Kiosks“ - Taught a LOT of students and seen many of them grow and develop.
 I think introducing students to aspects of sociology has been the thing I’m most proud of.
 I enjoyed teaching a lot, I’ve been told I’m a good teacher (of course I think people are lying) and I got a couple of ‘Best Teacher’ awards.

 So, it wasn’t nearly twenty years in Japan of nothing.
 But now my life has shifted, or at least is shifting.
 What’s next?
 Honestly in terms of work I don’t know, like, at all (I’m open to ideas.
 I have transferable skills!).
 I still have mental illness, and now we’re working on the CPTSD directly.
 So at least that aspect of my life is clear: improving my quality of life in the mental-health realm.